jzry/Meta/README.md

 Disclaimer:

-This blockchain does not have the functionality of "mining" coins like the bitcoin core does.
 This program is meant to replicate a block chain on a miniature scale, with the ability to keep track of payments made to and from individual nodes.
-Digital asset given comes under the condition that it is prefabricated.
+This blockchain does not have the functionality of "mining" coins like the bitcoin core does, so units are prefabricated and not "mined".